Contacts and Constraints

 ★ ★ ★ ☆ ☆

-While Contacts and Constraints makes several valuable points about Real‑Time Physics, I found some aspects problematic.
-The author's treatment of Numerical Stability seems oversimplified, particularly when compared to Contact Resolution.
+While Contacts and Constraints makes several valuable points about Physics Simulation, I found some aspects problematic.
+The author's treatment of Contact Resolution seems oversimplified, particularly when compared to Dynamics Modeling.
 That said, the sections on Collision Detection are genuinely insightful and make the book worth reading despite its flaws.
-With some refinement in Numerical Stability, this could be a truly outstanding work.
+With some refinement in Game Engines, this could be a truly outstanding work.

 ★ ★ ★ ★ ★